-This article is the epilogue to The Coming Home Network’s reprinted edition of “Roots of the Reformation” by Karl Adam, which is available on our store or as a free download for members of the network that are converts or on the journey to Catholicism.
+This article is the epilogue to The Coming Home Network’s reprinted edition of “Roots of the Reformation” by Karl Adam, which is available on our store.

 A colleague of mine who teaches religious studies recently told me of one of his student’s understanding of history.
 The student had been assigned to read a book on modern issues in Christianity published in 1981.
 After reading the book the student asked the professor, “Well, when are we going to read the modern stuff?”
 My colleague felt justly disheartened at the student’s sense of history.
 If issues addressed in 1981 could be considered pre-modern, the writings of a German theologian from the 1940s must be positively Neanderthal.